suri66/nodejs-cli-boilerplate/README.md

 ## Create a NodeJS Boilerplate from CLI.

+Run below command in your terminal specifying your app name

 `node-dynamic-boilerplate <app name>` // app name is optional

-## So your project is created now!

-Now you need to set up your project:
+#### So your project is created now.
+Now you need to set up your project.

 ## Steps to set up project: